OxfordSKA/OSKAR/docs/python/container_singularity.rst

 .. code-block:: bash

-   singularity exec --no-home --nv ./OSKAR-Python3.sif python3 hello-world.py
+   singularity exec --nv ./OSKAR-Python3.sif python3 hello-world.py

 Similarly, to run the application ``oskar_sim_interferometer`` with a parameter file ``settings.ini`` in the current directory, use:

 .. code-block:: bash

-   singularity exec --no-home --nv ./OSKAR-Python3.sif oskar_sim_interferometer settings.ini
+   singularity exec --nv ./OSKAR-Python3.sif oskar_sim_interferometer settings.ini

 Running a Singularity container is conceptually similar to running a process, so this command can be included in a SLURM script and run on a GPU node using